xuankimtran/docs-1/pages/katalon-studio/docs/activate-RE.md

 All users of an organization can use RE online licenses as long as the total number of active online licenses does not exceed the license quota.

+For Enterprise users with a private network, you may encounter a situation where you fail to execute test scripts or integrate Katalon Studio due to the network security error.
+Please contact your IT team to whitelist the following domains:

+* store.katalon.com
+* update.katalon.com
+* analytics.katalon.com
+* testops.katalon.com

 ### Offline License

 Offline license is only available for annual subscription.
 The valid period for each offline license is 60 days.